 In the table below, we show you Blue Chip Stocks were the market expects a dividend of 4% and more for 2017.
 Many of these Stocks are attractive priced with a low PE-Ratio and a high Dividend-Yield.
 Cheap Stocks have a PE-Ratio under 10, hence you have to pay only 10-times the yearly-earnings of that company.

-Britain's got high dividends!
+Despite BREXIT: Britain's got high dividends!
 Equities from UK are among the best dividend-payers of the world.
-A lot of large-cap Bluechip-Stocks are going to pay a high dividend over 4% in 2017.
+A lot of large-cap Bluechip-Stocks are going to pay a high dividend over 4% in 2018.
 Shares from Great Britain pay traditionally a high dividend to their shareholders.

 There is no withholding tax at source in UK.
 Hence you got paid out the whole dividend.
 Most companies pay a quarterly dividend and many of them offer the choice to receive the dividend in cash or to reinvest in new shares.

 Here you get the list with the best and highest dividend stocks in UK for 2018:

 The Swiss Stock Market showed a mixed performance during 2016.
 While many Small and Mid Cap Companies were able to move up on solid fundamentals, Larg Caps underperformed.
 It has been namely the Pharma-Sector with heavyweights like Novartis and Roche and Banks leading the Swiss Market lower.
 Nevertheless many companies increased the dividend payout and profit from solid growth.